pyrustic/exn/README.md

 - build programming puzzles with levels and backstory;
 - make a [proof of concept](https://www.malwarebytes.com/glossary/proof-of-concept);
 - use the `exonote.Viewer` class to make rich and/or interactive documentation inside another application.
 Exn itself uses the default viewer in the Exonote library.
-- Whistleblowing and and censorship bypass: Due to its nature, a dossier of exonotes is very convenient for disclosing information that can be easily replicated and consumed by people.
+- Whistleblowing and censorship bypass: Due to its nature, a dossier of exonotes is very convenient for disclosing information that can be easily replicated and consumed by people.
 - Decent alternative to a personal website: it is as simple as creating a GitHub repository, upload a dossier of exonote, share the link with readers, then regularly update the contents with `git commit`.

 > **Note**: you can define a `blocklist` file in `$dossier/.exn` to block access to a list of exonotes (filenames).
 This mechanism with the help of custom scripts, allows the implementation of a system of levels where certain conditions must be met before opening specific exonotes.